Nrisimha Tapaniya Upanishad

 The Nrisimha Tapaniya Upanishad (नृसिंह तापनीय उपनिषद्) is a minor Upanishadic text written in Sanskrit.
-It is one of the 31 Upanishads attached the Atharvaveda, and classified as one of the Vaishnava Upanishads.
-It is presented in two parts, the Purva Tapaniya Upanishad and the Uttara Tapaniya Upanishad, which formed the main scriptures of Narasimha sect of the Vaishnavas dated prior to the 7th century.
+It is one of the 31 Upanishads attached to the Atharvaveda, and classified as one of the Vaishnava Upanishads.
+It is presented in two parts, the Purva Tapaniya Upanishad and the Uttara Tapaniya Upanishad, which formed the main scriptures of the Narasimha sect of the Vaishnavas dated prior to the 7th century.

-The text is notable for asserting a fourfold identity, that Atman (soul, self) is same as Om, Brahman (Absolute Reality) and Vishnu Man-Lion avatar, Nrisimha.
+The text is notable for asserting at fourfold identity, that Atman (soul, self) is the same as Om, Brahman (Absolute Reality) and Vishnu Man-Lion avatar, Nrisimha.
 The Upanishad opens with verses of the Rigveda.
 Its foundation of monism philosophy, as well its style is also found in other Vaishnava Upanishads such as those dedicated to Rama.

 The Nrisimha Mantra, with its four supplementary mantras, is enunciated with the epithet "mantraraja" (king of hymns).
 It has "Om" as the foremost hymn which is repeatedly emphasized throughout this Upanishad.
 The text discusses Nrisimha Mantra and related hymns.

 The text is also referred to as Narasimha-tapani Upanishad and Nrisimhatapanopanishad (नृसिंहोत्तरतापनीयोपनिषत्).